-In WordPress, wp-cron.php file is used as a means to automate scheduled tasks.
-It can be used to check theme/plugin updates, publish scheduled posts, manage email notifications etc.
+In WordPress, the wp-cron.php file is used as a means to automate scheduled tasks.
+It can be used to check theme/plugin updates, publish scheduled posts, manage email notifications, etc.

 As per default settings, WordPress automatically calls this file (wp-cron.php), every time a visitor comes to your website when any scheduled task is there.
 Its purpose is to inquire whether there is something to be done.

 This is absolutely fine when the traffic is low.
 The low traffic ensures the file is not called multiple times.
 However, when the traffic increases substantially, the checking process is undertaken multiple times making it a resource-heavy process.
 This can unnecessarily increase usage resource usage problems and even lead to server downtimes.
 No one likes a slow loading website.